mgutz/plv8-bedrock/README.md

         };

 *   Quickest way to reset the dev database is `mygrate createdb`

-*   If config.js database settings are changed, run `mygrate console` to update `./dbconsole` script.

 *   Define functions by delegating the work to a function in the plv8 directory.